 7. How do burnt drippings affect chicken gravy?

-Burnt drippings from roasting or frying chicken can contribute a bitter and unpleasant flavor to gravy.
-To avoid this, deglaze the pan carefully and avoid scraping burnt bits.
-Use only golden-brown drippings for the best flavor.
+Burnt drippings from roasting or frying chicken can introduce a bitter and unpleasant flavor to the gravy, making it difficult to reduce bitterness in chicken gravy.
+To avoid this, deglaze the pan carefully and refrain from scraping burnt bits, as they can intensify bitterness.
+Instead, use only golden-brown drippings to enhance the rich, savory flavor of the gravy, ensuring a smooth and well-balanced sauce.

 8. Is it possible to overcook chicken bones when making gravy?